How to Help Clients Deal With a Toxic Work Environment

 - Find ways to decompress.
 Support your clients to identify ways to unwind from their stress-filled workday.
 Perhaps they like to go for walks, listen to music on their commute home, or simply meditate.

 - Seek additional support.
 We all need people to turn to who can inspire us, listen to us vent, and support us as we navigate our journey.
 Help your clients to find a community they can lean on.

 Lori Jazvac is a passionate, award-winning Master Certified Résumé Strategist and Certified Employment Strategist through Career Professionals of Canada.
 As a multi-certified Master Résumé Writer and Certified Career Transition Coach, she specializes in helping clients navigate challenging career transitions.
 In 2013, an empowering vision inspired Lori to launch Creative Horizons Communications, a holistic career services firm where she virtually supports jobseekers around the globe to embrace their next career milestone.
 In her spare time, Lori enjoys dance, blogging, watching comedies and reality shows, yoga, and taking long walks in nature.

-Conny Lee is a Certified Holistic Narrative Career Practitioner, Online Business Manager for coaches, Certified Career Strategist, Certified Employment Strategist, and Certified Résumé Strategist.
-She is focused on supporting people to create the career, business, and life they truly desire and love.
-To learn more, visit Conny’s website at thevisionaryva.com.
+Conny Lee is a Certified Holistic Narrative Career Practitioner, Online Business Manager for coaches, Certified Career (CCS), Employment (CES), and Résumé Strategist (CRS), Trauma of Money Facilitator, and Sacred Money Archetypes® Coach.
+She focuses on supporting people to create the career, business, and life they truly desire and love.
+To learn more, visit Conny’s website at connylee.com.
 When she isn’t working, Conny enjoys reading, listening, learning anything related to personal development, spending time with her family, and working out.